 First-off, if you are reading this, congratulations!
 You are thinking of venturing into a market whose potential is growing every day.
 However with very little barriers to entry, the competition is stiff.
 So there are two main things you need to decide on before you set up an online Shopify store.

 The first is the development of an e-business plan.
 You will say that you already have a business plan in place, and all you need is a website.
 I will have to rudely say that you do not understand what an e-business plan is.
 An e-business plan involves having an awareness and understanding of what it means to do business online, how it will differ from your day-to-day existing strategy and having an inventive strategy that helps you compete.

 No matter where you conduct business, you have to ask yourself what are you offering your customer, what is different about you or how are you doing something better than what the others are offering.
 You have to find out what sets you apart from the lot.

 For example, let us take the example of GatorPack.
 It sells shipping supplies like so many people out there.
-However what it does different is that there are just three options on the front page and you simply choose one and pay for it.
+However, what it does differently is that there are just three options on the front page and you simply choose one and pay for it.
 No digging about the website, no about us or fluff, just down to business.
 It may not work for a newcomer but it works for many who just want an extremely fast and simple process.